tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

 ```
 <blender_dir>/blender bar.blend --background --python foo.py
 ```

 The Blender website has more [tips and tricks](https://docs.blender.org/api/current/info_tips_and_tricks.html) for your coding setup.

 ## Summary

-In this short tutorial series, I've introduced some Blender scripting fundamentals---the Python Console for one-liners, options you can set to enable Python tooltips and developer extras, the `bpy` module and some of its attributes and methods, and how to programming animation.
+In this short tutorial series, I've introduced some Blender scripting fundamentals---the Python Console for one-liners, options you can set to enable Python tooltips and developer extras, the `bpy` module and some of its attributes and methods, and how to program animation.
 I also covered some techniques for importing Python code from other files and using external code editors.

 But there's so much to explore in Blender for creative coding.
-Just about anything you can do in the GUI, you can replicate using Python code, then take that a step further with the algorithms you devise.
-Blender's [Shader Node](https://docs.blender.org/manual/en/latest/render/shader_nodes/index.html) system is terrific for creating all sorts of visual effects using a visual scripting language (think: connecting nodes as opposed to writing code).
+Just about anything you can do in the GUI, you can replicate using Python code, then take that a step further with algorithms you devise.
+Blender's [Shader Node](https://docs.blender.org/manual/en/latest/render/shader_nodes/index.html) system is terrific for creating shaders using a visual scripting language (think: connecting nodes as opposed to writing code).

-If you're looking for more on Blender scripting, you can try the following GitHub topic searches: [blender-python](https://github.com/topics/blender-python) and [blender-scripts](https://github.com/topics/blender-scripts).
-For some inspiring creative code projects, check out: [blog.lightprocesses.com](https://blog.lightprocesses.com/); [Manu Järvinen's](https://github.com/manujarvinen/Blender-Python-scripts) and [Nikolai Janakiev's](https://github.com/njanakiev/blender-scripting) Blender scripts; [Michael Davies' spaceship generator](https://github.com/a1studmuffin/SpaceshipGenerator).
-If you're stuck or have burning questions, there's always [Blender's StackExchange](https://blender.stackexchange.com/questions/tagged/scripting).
+If you're looking for cool Blender scripts, you can try the following GitHub topic searches: [blender-python](https://github.com/topics/blender-python) and [blender-scripts](https://github.com/topics/blender-scripts).
+For some inspiring projects, check out: [blog.lightprocesses.com](https://blog.lightprocesses.com/); [Manu Järvinen's](https://github.com/manujarvinen/Blender-Python-scripts) and [Nikolai Janakiev's](https://github.com/njanakiev/blender-scripting) Blender scripts; [Michael Davies' spaceship generator](https://github.com/a1studmuffin/SpaceshipGenerator).
+If you're stuck or have burning technical questions, there's always [Blender's StackExchange](https://blender.stackexchange.com/questions/tagged/scripting).

 If you create anything cool, please share it with me!